Homemade Hot Chocolate Mix

 • 2 tablespoons vanilla

 DRY MIX Stir together the dry ingredients.
-Can be done ahead of time, store in plastic bags.
-For the large batch, if using small garbage bags, double-bagging is recommended.
+For either batch size, this may be done well ahead of time, a couple of weeks before a big party, a jarful before the holidays.
+Just store the Dry Mix in freezer bags or a glass jar with a tight lid or similar containers.
+For the large batch, if using small garbage bags for temporary storage, double-bagging is recommended.

-TO COMBINE Place the dry mix in a large pot.
+TO COMBINE A good while before serving, place the dry mix in a large pot.
 Add a cup or two of hot (if possible) water and stir well until the mixture becomes smooth and creamy.
-(Do take time to stir well at this stage.)
+(Do take time to stir really well at this stage.)
 Add the remaining water, the milk and vanilla and gently heat clear through, stirring often.
 Lower the heat to keep just hot.
 Throughout, stir the pot all the way through to the bottom so that the bottom doesn’t scorch.

 TO SERVE Use a soup scoop to serve, topping each cup with a few marshmallows if desired.